khiladi01/Frontend-Code/README.md

-# Frontend Project
+# Profile Card Generator

-Day 1.
-Make a static website on profile card generator by using tools HTML , Tailwind CSS , React.js
+ Make a static website by using tools HTML , Tailwind CSS , React.js